1carvercoleman/calendar-data-extractor/README.md

 2. Run App.R

 ## Video Explanation
 This video explains the process for an old version that used text extraction from pdfs.
-The new version used tesseract ocr to extract text from images.
+The new version uses tesseract ocr to extract text from images.

 https://www.youtube.com/watch?v=pWOgANHj7tw&feature=youtu.be